CIÉ 141 Class: Railway Preservation Society of Ireland

 The first of the 141 class locomotives to enter preservation was class leader 141, which was purchased by the Railway Preservation Society of Ireland with sponsorship from Murphy Models in February 2010.
 The sale of the locomotive was assisted by Phil Verster, the CME of Iarnród Éireann.
 As part of the sale, the locomotive received a repaint into its original Black & Tan livery as B141 at Inchicore workshops, where it was held in store.

 Later in February 2010, locomotive 142 was purchased privately by a member of the RPSI and given to the Society.
 This locomotive was also repainted into its original Black & Tan livery as B142 at Inchicore, and ran an enthusiasts' special on Wednesday 24 February 2010 with B141.
 Following this the locomotive was moved to the RPSI's site at Whitehead, where it saw regular service as a yard shunter.
-During this time, volunteers commenced work to repair the bodywork, the locomotive appearing in various states of repair during this period.
-Work ceased after the locomotive was withdrawn due to engine failure.
+Bodywork repairs, including cab floors and sides were completed in 2020/21, a full engine rebuild during 2021/22 after failure due to cylinder liner o-ring failure, and full repaint to original livery in 2023.

 In January 2011, the RPSI newsletter Five Foot Three announced that the RPSI had approached IÉ with the intentions of purchasing a third 141 class locomotive.
 At the time IÉ had three locomotives - numbers 162, 171, and 175 - still in service and agreed to make the best of the three locomotives available for preservation.
 Accordingly, locomotive 175 was selected for future preservation.
 In 2014 the locomotive was bought by the RPSI.